 5122.1704 Violations and remedies.

-(c) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) shall ensure that the contracting officer is provided with the report as described in FAR 22.1704(c).
+(c) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) shall ensure that the Contracting officer is provided with the report as described in FAR 22.1704(c).
 See Appendix GG for further delegation.